JohRome/johans-secured-garden/README.md

-# Project name
-+ Johans Secured Garden
+# Johans Secured Garden

 ## Description

 + The goal of this project was to create RESTful APIs so that a user can perform some requests as a non-authenticated user and some requests as an authenticated user.
++ One API lets a user register as a new Garden Master and also login as a Garden Master to receive a JWT token.
+This JWT token is then used to authenticate the user for the PUT and DELETE requests.
-+ One API is intended for registration and login, and the other APIs are intended for CRUD operations on a plant object.
++ One API lets a user perform CRUD operations on the plants in the garden.

 ## Table of Contents